zelosleone/turso/docs/manual.md

 ## SQL Commands

-## Appendix A: Limbo Internals
+## Appendix A: Turso Internals

-Limbo's architecture resembles SQLite's but differs primarily in its asynchronous I/O model.
+Turso's architecture resembles SQLite's but differs primarily in its asynchronous I/O model.
 This asynchronous design enables applications to leverage modern I/O interfaces like `io_uring,` maximizing storage device performance.
 While an in-process database offers significant performance advantages, integration with cloud services remains crucial for operations like backups.
-Limbo's asynchronous I/O model facilitates this by supporting networked storage capabilities.
+Turso's asynchronous I/O model facilitates this by supporting networked storage capabilities.

-The high-level interface to Limbo is the same as in SQLite:
+The high-level interface to Turso is the same as in SQLite:

 * SQLite query language
 * The `sqlite3_prepare()` function for translating SQL statements to programs ("prepared statements")
 * The `sqlite3_step()` function for executing programs

-If we start with the SQLite query language, you can use the `limbo` command, for example, to evaluate SQL statements in the shell:
+If we start with the SQLite query language, you can use the `turso` command, for example, to evaluate SQL statements in the shell:

 ```
-limbo> SELECT 'hello, world';
+turso> SELECT 'hello, world';
 hello, world
 ```